yexilein/pyroc/README.md

  - 02_markers: this directory contains all the scripts needed to reproduce all analyses related to marker gene FECs in single-cell data (see 02_markers/README for further details).
  - 03_coexp_ppi: this directory contains all the scripts needed to reproduce all analyses related to FECs extracted from functional predictions based on PPI and co-expression networks (see 03_coexp_ppi/README for further details).
  - 04_literature: this directory contains all the scripts needed to reproduce all analyses related to FECs extracted from published ROC curves (see 04_literature/README for further details).
+ - 05_simulation: this directory contains all the scripts needed to reproduce all analyses related to FECs as seen in simulation models (gaussian mixture model, network model).
  - pyroc: this directory contains the Python module used to analyze ROC curves (e.g., extraction of FECs).
 The module is used by other scripts in the project, there is nothing to run in this directory.
  - data.py: utility script that makes data available to Python scripts.
  - data.R: utility script that makes data available to R scripts.